caseydailey/zen-circle/README.md

 #### Project Goals

-  The focus of this project is to provide the user with a unique and enjoyable experience.
+  The focus of this project is to provide the user with a simple, unique, and enjoyable experience.
-  The process should be simple, enjoyable, and useful.

-  My hope is that a user will find some peace and satisfaction in the art of Japanese calligraphy.